Divide-By-0/blog/content/posts/quantum.md

 math: true
 ---

-# Thinking about Quantum x Blockchains
+I think this model is a good middle ground between the oversimplified layman-oriented quantum news articles, and the hyper academic quantum computing papers that are hard for a cryptographer to parse.
 Note: This hasn't been reviewed by an expert, and is just from me skimming through papers.
 There is likely some error here in my very simplified mental models.
-However, I think this model is a good middle ground between the oversimplified layman-oriented quantum news articles, and the hyper academic quantum computing papers that are hard for a cryptographer to parse.
 Leave thoughts/comments/corrections on [the hackmd draft of this post](https://hackmd.io/vXWmu5QsSOGVSz9N03LXuQ)!
 This is also a mirror of this [zkresearch post](https://zkresear.ch/t/how-quantum-computers-affect-zk-and-blockchains-how-to-quantum-proof-ethereum/59).

 ## What are the powers of a quantum adversary?